 customer means a customer of the licensee but does not include a carrier or a carriage service provider.

-ESA means a Telstra Exchange Service Area specified in Attachment 7A to the Telstra Public Switched Telephone Service (PSTS) Section of the document known as the Telstra Standard Form of Agreement as in force or existing from time to time.

-ESA category means a category of ESA referred to in Table 1 of subclause 26(1).
+ESA category means a category of ESA referred to in Table 1 of subsection 16(1).

 fault or service difficulty, in relation to a CSG service, has the same meaning as in the Telecommunications (Customer Service Guarantee) Standard 2011.

-FSA means:

-(a) an area that the licensee treated as a Field Service Area as at 21 November 2002; or

-(b) another area as agreed in writing between the licensee and ACMA from time to time.

 geographical locator, in relation to:

 (a) a CSG service, means the location of the service in the licensee’s database sufficient to direct service staff of the licensee to the location of the service; and